aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/creating-a-named-range-in-vsto-and-aspose-cells/_index.md

 To create a named range:

 1. Set up the worksheet:
-   1. Instantiate an Application object.(VSTO only.)
+   1. Instantiate an Application object (VSTO only).
    1. Add a Workbook.
    1. Get the first sheet.
-1. Create a named range:
+2. Create a named range:
    1. Define a range.
    1. Name the range.
    1. Save the file.

 The code examples below show how to perform these steps using VSTO with either C#.
 The code examples that follow show how to do the same thing using Aspose.Cells for .NET, again with either C#.

 ## **VSTO**
 {{< highlight csharp >}}